-- DSA applicants: at least a grade "B" in prelim/EOY exam in the subject to offer it at HL. - Non-DSA applicants, must achieve a A or A in IGCSE to be eligible to offer the subject at HL. - Students who did not take IGCSE Art or Drama to submit an Art portfolio (Art students) and to attend an interview / audition before they enrol into the IB Theatre or Visual Arts course.
+- At least a grade "B" in Prelim or "A" in IGCSE in the subject to offer it at HL. - Students who did not take IGCSE Art or Drama to submit an Art portfolio (Art students) and to attend an interview / audition before they enrol into the IB Theatre or Visual Arts course.